The Storys

-The Storys were a Welsh rock band from Swansea, Wales, which formed in 2003.
-Their main influence was 1970s US West Coast bands in the country rock genre.
-The band currently consists of Steve Balsamo (vocals, guitar), Andy Collins (vocals, bass), Rob Thompson (vocals, guitar), Brian Thomas (drums, percussion), and Alan Thomas (keys, mandolin, banjo) and formerly included Dai Smith, who sang and played guitar until August 2008, when he left.
-He was replaced by Rosalie Deighton.
+The Storys were a rock band from Swansea, Wales, active from 2003 to 2010.Their music was primarily influenced by 1970s US West Coast country rock bands.

+The band's lineup included Steve Balsamo (vocals, guitar), Andy Collins (vocals, bass), Rob Thompson (vocals, guitar), Brian Thomas (drums, percussion), and Alan Thomas (keys, mandolin, banjo).
+Dai Smith was originally part of the band, playing guitar and contributing vocals until his departure in August 2008, after which he was replaced by Rosalie Deighton.

 Conception (2003–2006)

 The group featured four singer-songwriters all taking lead vocals on different songs.
 They count as inspirations such vocal harmony-based bands as Fleetwood Mac, The Eagles, Crosby, Stills, Nash and Young and The Beatles.

 They recorded their eponymous debut album The Storys in an old converted cinema in the Welsh Valleys and released the album themselves, setting up their own label – Hall Recordings – before signing a record deal with Warners and having their album re-released on Korova in March 2006.

 Their first gig was to over 70,000 people at The Olympic Torch Concert outside Buckingham Palace, and was followed by a support slot with Tom Jones and a series of gigs in venues such as Bush Hall and The Borderline.
 The band also supported Elton John on two European tours.